- About Us

 During the first fifty years in the history of the present congregation, eight rabbis served as its spiritual leaders.
 In 1933 Rabbi Milton Steinberg and Cantor David J. Putterman came to the Park Avenue Synagogue, which now became a Conservative congregation.
 Rabbi Steinberg served seventeen years and Cantor Putterman forty-three years.
 In 1957, Rabbi Judah Nadich became the spiritual leader of the congregation.
 He was joined by Cantor David Lefkowitz in 1976.
 Rabbi David H. Lincoln, our present Rabbi Emeritus, began in 1987, and retired in the summer of 2008.
 Rabbi Kenneth A. Stern served our Congregation from 1996 through the end of June 2008.
 In July 2008 Rabbi Elliot J. Cosgrove began serving our Congregation as Senior Rabbi, with Rabbi Steven I. Rein becoming our Assistant Rabbi in the summer of 2009.
 Cantor Nancy Abramson joined our Clergy in 1997 and served the Congregation until June, 2011, when she became Director of the H.L.
 Miller Cantorial School at The Jewish Theological Seminary.
 Cantor Azi Schwartz came to Park Avenue Synagogue in August, 2011, as Cantor and Music Director.

 The synagogue boasted of 240 members when it celebrated its fiftieth anniversary.
-Today, after celebrating our 125th anniversary, Park Avenue Synagogue has approximately 1,500 families and is considered one of the leading Conservative congregations in the country.
+Today, approaching our 135th anniversary, Park Avenue Synagogue has approximately 1,650 families and is considered one of the leading Conservative congregations in the country.